 Can I Give My Dog a Tums?
 Answer: Not Recommended

 Dogs have fast digestive systems so most of their problems go away in short order.
-By the time the Tums would do anything, what was causing them discomfort will have already been digested.
+By the time a Tums would do anything, what was causing them discomfort will have likely passed.

-Good Dog Food Fixes All
+Tums vs. Good Dog Food

 A good dog food goes a long way for your dog’s health.
-Not only does it give them the energy they need to be their playful selves, but it also gives them the vitamins and minerals they need for a shiny, healthy coat.
+Not only does it give them the energy they need to be their playful selves, but it also provides the necessary vitamins and minerals they require for a shiny, healthy coat.